pypyr/pypyr/README.rst

 ``context['envSet']`` must exist.
 It's a dictionary.

 Values are strings to write to $ENV.
-You can use {key} substitutions to format the string from context.
+You can use {key} `Substitutions`_ to format the string from context.
 Keys are the names of the $ENV values to which to write.

 For example, say input context is: